What is syphilis?

 - A rash on your whole body, including your hands and feet

 - A fever

 - Swollen glands

 These symptoms will go away but the individual will remain infected.
-The infection will last forever if it is not treated.
+The infection will last through someone's lifetime if it is not treated.

 How long can an infected person spread syphilis?

 A person with a sore or bump can spread the syphilis from the time they are infected until they are treated.
 Because these sores may not be visible, people can pass the infection to others without knowing it.
 Once treated, you can pass the germ until the sores are completely healed.
 The longer an infected person is left untreated, the higher the risk of serious long term problems.

 How can I find out if I have syphilis?